 - Shortness of breath.

-- High potassium level (this can be identified by a heartbeat that does not feel normal, feeling weak, feel like passing out, hard to think clearly or with logic).
+- High potassium level (this can be identified by a heartbeat that does not feel normal, feeling weak, feeling like passing out, or hard to think clearly or with logic).

 If you are experiencing any of these side effects of Bactrim, you should contact your doctor immediately!